 Easy Wonderland Holiday Table Place Setting

 I like to make Christmas dinner a special occasion so I print out dinner menus and added Rosemary Wreath Napkin Rings.

 I have a huge Rosemary bush and since it’s a perennial and I live in the south, it thrives all year round.

 You’ll need sprigs of fresh Rosemary and cord for each place setting.

 Shape the Rosemary sprig into a circle and tie the ends together with the cord, leaving a long end.
-I wanted to use red cord but all I had was green, so green it is.
+I wanted to use a red cord but all I had was green, so green it is.

-Wrap the long end around the back of the napkin and secure with a knot on the other side of the wreath.
+Wrap the long end around the back of the napkin and secure it with a knot on the other side of the wreath.